 “Hope” is the Thing with Feathers

 UNESCO proclaimed 21 March as World Poetry Day in 1999.
 It has been said that Poetry reaffirms our common humanity by revealing to us that individuals, everywhere in the world, share the same questions and feelings.
-I chose "Hope is the Thing with Feather" by Emily Dickinson.
-I imagine you understand why.
-“Hope” is the thing with feathers … [Read more...]
+I chose "Hope is the Thing with Feathers" by Emily Dickinson.
+I imagine you will understand why.
+“Hope” is the thing with … [Read more...]

 - 1